 - Set the units that you want to use.
 You can leave the default Open-WeatherMap API key selected.

 - Click on the back arrow twice and then select Things from the menu.

 - Click on the + to scan for devices.
 This should discover the Weather thing with your specified location name.

 You should now be able to view weather data by going to the main Things page to see the installed Weather thing.

-You now that you have your WebThings up and running, You can refer to the following resources for further functionality and configuration:
+Now that you have your WebThings up and running, you can refer to the following resources for further functionality and configuration: